-This could very well apply to Rukentiran Rajarathanam, who's capable of cooking up a storm in his home-based kitchen despite having his eyesight taken from him six years ago.
+This could very well apply to Rukentiran Rajarathanam, who's capable of cooking up a storm in his home-based kitchen despite having his eyesight taken from him seven years ago.

-News portal Free Malaysia Today recently (FMT) spoke to the inspiring 33-year-old, who runs the Puchong-based Blind Chefs Kitchen.
+News portal Free Malaysia Today (FMT) spoke to the inspiring 34-year-old, who runs the Puchong-based Blind Chefs Kitchen.

 According to the report, Rukenthiran has always been a food lover, who was willing to travel to different states and back, just to get a "bowl of curry mee, or durian".
 He also started cooking as a hobby when he was younger.

 Seven years ago, tragedy struck.
 He lost his vision to glaucoma, and with it, also lost his job as a fibre optics splicer.

 The sudden turn of events devastated Rukenthiran, but he eventually steered himself out of despair with the support of his family.

 It was then Rukenthiran decided to pour himself into one thing he was passionate about - cooking.